 Former teammates Tony Wolters and Nick Hundley got upset with each other, but made up

 Catchers are a fraternity.
 Sometimes they disagree.
-The Giants' Nick Hundley and the Rockies' Tony Wolters didn't see eye-to-eye for a few moments Saturday afternoon.
+The Giants'

 The throw was late.
 Wolters had his foot right on the baseline -- maybe not enough to be considered blocking the plate illegally.
 Hundley didn't slide, and collided shoulder-to-shoulder with Wolters.